 The Importance of a Frictionless Customer Experience

-Sprinklr's Thomas challenges us to think about a large company with seven business units - a Microsoft or Dell-type firm, with every business unit operating in somewhere between 30 and 150 countries.
-In every country, they have at least 5 customer-facing functions: marketing, advertising, research, commerce, care.
-In every function, they probably use somewhere between 3 and 30 channels to talk to the customer.
+Sprinklr's Thomas challenges us to think about a large company with seven business units--a Microsoft or Dell type--with every business unit operating in somewhere between 30 and 150 countries.
+In every country, they have at least five customer-facing functions: marketing, advertising, research, commerce, and care.
+In every function, they probably use somewhere between three and 30 channels to talk to the customer.
 In every channel, they have another solution focused on that channel alone.
 Due to all this organizational complexity, a true view of the customer is getting buried.

-Where the customer sees that brand, the customer sees JPMorgan Chase, the trust gets eroded when someone lets them down on a channel anywhere in the world.
-And they're not upset with Sally who sent an impolite or incorrect email or tweet; they're upset with the brand.
+Where the customer sees that brand, the customer sees the company, and the trust gets eroded when someone lets them down on a channel anywhere in the world.
+And they're not upset with Sally who sent an impolite or incorrect email or tweet; they're upset with the company.
 Thomas predicts it will take approximately a decade for brands to mature to the point where they can incorporate feedback across all channels in a seamless manner.

-"Embrace being customer first," Thomas advises.
+"Embrace being customer-first," Thomas advises.
 "Implement CXM.
 I'm not asking you to pick Sprinklr.
 Go pick whatever is best for you.
 But just you've got to think everything has been disrupted."
 Marketing and advertising have been disrupted massively, and the world's largest company got there by simply being customer obsessed.
-And the days of being product obsessed or brand obsessed, "I don't want to go to extremes, but I'd say customer-first is beating every other '-first' right now."
+As for the days of being product obsessed or brand obsessed, Thomas says, "I don't want to go to extremes, but I'd say customer-first is beating every other '-first' right now."